codersclub/DRKB/winapi/other/bluetooth_lib/index.md

     type
       _BLUETOOTH_RADIO_INFO = record
         dwSize: DWORD;               // Size, in bytes, of this entire data structure
         address: BLUETOOTH_ADDRESS;  // Address of the local radio
         szName: array [0..BLUETOOTH_MAX_NAME_SIZE - 1] of WideChar; // Name of the local radio
         ulClassofDevice: ULONG;      // Class of device for the local radio
         lmpSubversion: Word;         // lmpSubversion, manufacturer specifc.
         manufacturer: Word;          // Manufacturer of the radio, BTH_MFG_Xxx value.
-For the most up to date
-                                                    // list, goto the Bluetooth specification website and get the Bluetooth
+                                     // For the most up to date list,
-                                                    // assigned numbers document.
+                                     // goto the Bluetooth specification website
-      end;
+                                     // and get the Bluetooth assigned numbers document. end;
       {$EXTERNALSYM _BLUETOOTH_RADIO_INFO}
       BLUETOOTH_RADIO_INFO = _BLUETOOTH_RADIO_INFO;